Ted Stackhouse

 Theodore Keirstead Stackhouse (November 2, 1894 — November 24, 1975) was a Canadian ice hockey defenceman who played one season in the NHL for the Toronto St. Pats.

 NHL season

 Stackhouse played only 13 games in the NHL, all during the 1921–22 season.
-With Toronto he won the Stanley Cup, helping them defeat the Vancouver Millionaires of the Pacific Coast Hockey Association in the Finals.
+With Toronto he won the Stanley Cup, helping them defeat the Vancouver Millionaires of the Pacific Coast Hockey Association in the Final.